Revelations: Persona: Gameplay

 Revelations: Persona is a role-playing video game in which the player takes control of a group of high school students.
-A mixture of navigation styles are used: navigation around the students' hometown is done using an overhead view, navigation of standard environments such as outside areas and story locations use an angled third-person view, and dungeons and most buildings are navigated in first-person.
+A mixture of navigation styles are used: navigation around the students' hometown is done using an overhead view, navigation of standard environments such as outside areas and story locations use an angled third-person view, and dungeons along with most other buildings are navigated in first-person.
 The player saves their progress by visiting certain, predetermined locations.
 An icon in the top right-hand corner of the screen displays a lunar phase: this display shows the passage of in-game time, and its status determines the activity patterns and moods of enemy demons.
 Battles are both triggered by story events and through random encounters around the world map and dungeon environments.
 If the player attacks an enemy from behind, the party is given a set of attacks costing no magic points or health points.

 Battles take place on a grid-based battle arena, with characters and enemies moving according to their position on the grid.
 Four commands are available to the party: Attack (fight enemies), Contact (talk with an enemy), Analyze (check an enemy for its strength and weaknesses), and Form (rearrange the party on the grid).
 The character's main means of attack is their Persona, beings summoned into battle to cast a spell that can heal the party, and inflict physical or elemental damage on an enemy.
 Each Persona has access to up to eight skills, and each character can change their Persona during their turn.
 Personas earn experience points independent of the characters they are assigned to, and gain new abilities through extended use.
 Experience is awarded based on how often the player uses certain characters or Personas.
 Alongside their Personas, each character is able to attack with an equipped melee weapon or firearm, use an item, or attempt to talk with the demons that act as the game's standard enemies.